mxaddict/www.codedmaster.com/content/blog/2026-02-09-top-terminals-for-keyboard-driven-development.md

   out-of-the-box.
 This focus on core functionality keeps it lean and mean, allowing other tools (like `tmux` for session management) to handle more complex layouts.
-This approach reinforces a keyboard-centric workflow, as everything is configured via a simple YAML file.
+This approach reinforces a keyboard-centric workflow, as everything is configured via a simple TOML file.
 - **Rust-Powered Performance**: Being written in Rust, Alacritty benefits from Rust's focus on safety and performance.
 This translates to a terminal that is not only fast but also highly reliable.